- 9-10am Monday Lecture in LB01 Lloyd Building

 - 10-11am Friday Lecture LB04 Lloyd Building

 5 ECTS module corresponds to about 100-125 hours of study time.
-This includes the 30+ hours of lectures organised on campus that students have to attend.
-Other sources of information are available to help you (e.g. online ressources such as webpages, videos, MOOCs, and books in TCD libraries).
-Be creative and independent to build up your skills!
+This includes the several hours of lectures (30+ for undersgrads, 20+ for postgrads) organised on campus that students have to attend.
+The new academic year structure is dense and good time management is essential.

 Contacting the lecturer